Ongoing research

 The folk church in operation

-Docent Thomas Ekstrand is working on a conceptual analytical study on the content and function of the folk church concept as a church political rhetorical strategy, especially in connection with Benedikt Brunner's research on the development of the folk church concept in German debate.
+Docent Thomas Ekstrand is working on a conceptual analytical study on the content and function of the folk church concept as a church political rhetorical strategy.
 The concept of folk church is central in Swedish ecclesiological debate, not least in Swedish of Sweden, but its content has become increasingly unclear at the same time.
-During the fall of 2021, church elections were held in the Church of Sweden.
-In the election campaign, the folk church concept came to be actualized in a new way, not least in relation to the discussion about the continued role of the political parties in the church electoral system.
-Several nomination groups highlighted their own position as "folk church" in opposition to the church vision of other nomination groups.
+In the church election campaigns, the folk church concept often come to be actualized in relation to the discussion about the continued role of the political parties in the church electoral system.
 The term was also used to position different nomination groups in relation to the general political debate.
 The project intends to shed light on these events with a deeper understanding of the folk church concept.

 Forming death and the power of words